- What's new in App Layering 4.12

 A Provisioning Services Connector Configuration includes the credentials and storage location the appliance needs to connect to Hyper-V, and it identifies the properties to be associated with the vDisk.

 Each Connector Configuration is set up to access a storage location via a specific account.
-For more about Connectors and Connector Configurations, see Connector Essentials.
+For more about connectors and connector configurations, see Connector configurations.

 The first time you create an Image Template for publishing Layered Images to your Microsoft Hyper-V environment, you need to add a new Hyper-V connector configuration for that location.